techstackmedia/software-engineering-series/README.md

 #### A Closer Look at Long Format

-For example try `ls -la`, you will get more information about the file.
+For example, try `ls -la`, you will get more information about the file.

 ![show ls -la command possible information](https://res.cloudinary.com/bizstak/image/upload/v1685049199/ls-la-command-info_kgiglf.png)

-If you run the command `ls -l` you will get the output that looks like:
+If you run the command `ls -l` you will get the output that looks like this:

 ```sh
 total 4